chloeazehr/phrasing-insurrection/README.md

 ## Necessary R Packages, Libraries, and External Tools

 ### External Tools
 - PassivePy: a python and spacy based transparent tool developed by Amir Sepehri, Mitra Sadat Mirshafiee, and David M. Markowitz to automatically detect passive voice.
-[PassivePy] (https://github.com/mitramir55/PassivePy), which also has a [streamlit application] (https://passivepy.streamlit.app/), enables researches to automatically detect passive voice constructions in both large and small text data, making it a versatile and flexible tool for examining English language text data (inclduing historical).
+[PassivePy](https://github.com/mitramir55/PassivePy), which also has a [streamlit application] (https://passivepy.streamlit.app/), enables researches to automatically detect passive voice constructions in both large and small text data, making it a versatile and flexible tool for examining English language text data (inclduing historical).
 - Sketch Engine: [Sketch Engine] (https://www.sketchengine.eu/) is an online computational corpus linguistics platform that supports a wide variety of tools for examining language.
 The primary draw back of this platform is that it is subscription based.

 ### Basic Utility